 Depending on where your coop is located you could have a motion-activated light that would come on when (obviously) it noticed movement around the chicken coop.

 The problem is this would have to be bright enough to deter the coon but also it could be annoying to people sleeping at night having this bright light turning on at random times.
-A motion sensor light will often trip on things like falling leaves and other small movements.
+Thinks like falling leaves will trip motion sensor lights.

 Nite Gaurd Solar Lights